-1971.
 Ann Arbor, Michigan.
-Two of us were in a small dark windowless room.
-I was nine years old and leather straps bound me tightly to a gurney.
+The two of us were in a small windowless room.
+It was dark.
+I was nine-years-old.
+My mother waited outside the room in the hall.
+Leather straps bound me tightly to a gurney.
 I was unable to move.
 Needles had been pressed into the muscles of my upper and fore arms, my abdomen, my thighs, calves, feet and hands.
-The needles were connected to wires plugged into a control board that housed a row of potentiometers.
+The needles were connected to wires that were plugged into a control board that housed a row of potentiometers.
 A young man sat at the board.
-He turned a dial and electricity surged into my right deltoid.
+He turned a dial.
+Electricity surged into my right deltoid.
 The current stung, burned, caused my muscle to quiver.
 I screamed.
 He returned the dial to neutral.

-When I was five, we lived in Muncie, Indiana, where I pressed a safety pin into an electrical outlet in our living room.
+When I was five, we lived in Muncie, Indiana.
+I pressed a safety pin into an electrical outlet in our living room.
 The current coursed through my fingertips and I fell to the floor.

 Another surge of electricity traveled from the power outlet to the board and through a wire into my body.
 The muscle stung, burned, quivered.
 I screamed.
 My mother waited outside the room in the hall.
 She was doing what she was instructed to do.